Compton Police Department: 1981 – Luis Velasquez

 In January 1981, sixteen-year-old Luis Velasquez was riding with two others in a vehicle that was engaged in a high-speed pursuit with Compton officers.
 Once the car stopped, he reportedly failed to heed commands of the officers to raise his hands.
 Velasquez, unarmed, "moved suddenly and the officers shot him".
-The LA County DA initially cleared officers Brett Garland and Jasper Jackson of any wrongdoing in the incident, stating that the two shots fired by Garland and the single shot fired by Jackson were justifiable, and that they "committed no criminal offense...both officers were proper and justified under the law concerning justifiable homicide and self-defense."
+The LA County DA initially cleared officers Brett Garland and Jasper Jackson of any wrongdoing in the incident, stating that the two shots fired by Garland and the single shot fired by Jackson were justifiable, and that they "committed no criminal offense...the actions of both officers were proper and justified under the law concerning justifiable homicide and self-defense."

 In August of that same year, the DA admitted that they made several "factual errors", and instructed the Special Investigations Division (SID) to reopen an inquiry.
 Gilbert Garcetti, head of the SID noted the initial report "contained a number of errors and some conflicts between evidence cited and the reports conclusions".
 Velasquez's mother filed a $1.5 million wrongful death suit against the city over the death, citing "substantial inconsistencies".

 By October 1981, the second inquiry again cleared the officers of any blame, with additional information included from three un-interviewed witnesses of the incident.